polygonal/ds/README.md

 ## Installation
 Install [Haxe](http://haxe.org/download) and run `$ haxelib install polygonal-ds` from the console.
 This installs the polygonal-ds library hosted on [lib.haxe.org](http://lib.haxe.org/p/polygonal-ds), which always mirrors the git master branch.
 From now on just compile with `$ haxe ... -lib polygonal-ds`.
-If you want to test the latest beta build, you should pull the dev branch and add the src folder to the classpath via `$ haxe ... -cp src`.

 ## Changelog